 • The Subarea has determined this project to be the #1 Regional Priority.

-Current Development Phase: PS&E Complete for Beneficial Use: 2024
+Project Lead Agency: County of San Bernardino Current Development Phase: PS&E Complete for Beneficial Use: 2024 Funding Plan: The project is funded as shown in the table below.

 NEEDLES HIGHWAY IMPROVEMENTS, SEGMENT 1C (1,000s)